ytf-philp/Self-powered-LSM/readme.md

 ## 🔥 News

-- [2024-08-20] 🤖 We have released all the codes you need to train your own self-powered LSM!
+- [2024-08-20] 🤖 Release of all necessary code for training your own Self-Powered LSM!

 ## Speech Instructional Dataset

-We use Vicuna as the backbone LLM to generate our dataset.
-To utilize this dataset, download Librispeech-960, Common Voice 4.0, and Gigaspeech-L, and place them in `/data`.
+We use Vicuna as the backbone LLM to generate dataset.
+To utilize our dataset, download Librispeech-960, Common Voice 4.0, and Gigaspeech-L, and place them in `/data`.

 Then use the speech instructional dataset to train the model.
 You can find the JSONL file [here](https://drive.google.com/file/d/1vrq9hA5dSLEv-_6Qm9kzHdbrxGjIXlng/view)

 Additionally, you can generate your own self-powered data by running:

  ```
- bash ./self-powered/src/data_process/generate.sh
+ bash ./src/data_process/generate.sh
  ```

-### 🌟 Structure
+### 🌟 Model Structure

-The model architecture of the Self-Powered LSM is depicted as follows: A window-level Q-Former serves as the connecting module, integrating outputs from the Whisper speech encoder as enhanced audio tokens.
-These tokens are aligned with the input space of the LLM.
-A text prompt guides the LSM to address open-ended questions concerning general audio inputs, with responses generated in LLM text format.
+The model architecture of the Self-Powered LSM is depicted as follows: We use the encoder component of Whisper as the speech encoder and employ Vicuna-7B-1.5 as the large language model.
+Q-Former, serving as the connection module.
+The output sequence, integrated with the text instruction, is then fed into the LLM to generate the text response.

 <div align=left><img src="fig/main.png" height="40%" width="35%"/></div>